 In Roe, the State of Texas argued that the 14th Amendment’s equal protection clause provided unborn human beings protection against murder, just like the law protected everyone else against murder.
 However, Texas’ pro-life laws gave full immunity to the parents who had their children murdered.
 Accordingly, Justice Harry Blackmun explained in footnote 54 of the Roe v.
 Wade decision that these immunities legally undercut the anti-abortion case:

 There are other inconsistencies between Fourteenth Amendment status and the typical abortion statute.
-It has already been pointed out, n.
-49, supra, that in Texas the woman is not a principal or an accomplice with respect to an abortion upon her.
+It has already been pointed out that in Texas the woman is not a principal or an accomplice with respect to an abortion upon her.
 If the fetus is a person, why is the woman not a principal or an accomplice?
 Further, the penalty for criminal abortion specified by Art.
 1195 is significantly less than the maximum penalty for murder prescribed by Art.
 1257 of the Texas Penal Code.
 If the fetus is a person, may the penalties be different?

-Blackmun is essentially saying, “If pro-lifers actually think preborn human beings are the same as all of us, why don’t pro-lifers classify abortion as murder and why do pro-lifers give full immunity to people who have preborn human beings murdered?
+Blackmun was essentially saying, “If pro-lifers actually think preborn human beings are the same as all of us, why don’t pro-lifers classify abortion as murder and why do pro-lifers give full immunity to people who have preborn human beings murdered?
 If pro-lifers don’t treat abortion like murder, why should the court?”

 These historic pro-life laws are not a good standard to try to return to, but an egregious mistake that we must learn from.
 We must demand the full criminalization of abortion as murder.